swizzard/botmaster/README.md

 (Before you ask, yes, I do feel a little bad for not splitting it into `auth.py` and `tweet.py`, but it's only 4 little functions.)

-`_auth` is pretty simple--it takes four strings and gives you back an `OAuth` object
+`_auth` is pretty simple--it takes four strings and gives you back an `OAuth` object.

 `env_auth` is a little more nuanced, but also more helpful.
 As the name suggests, it creates an `OAuth` object from values stored as